andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-07-gelfands-algebra-chunk-16-polynomial-division-remainders.md

 $$P(x) = (\hbox{quotient})(x - a) + (\hbox{remainder})$$

-If we state Bezout in a _different_ way we then can see why this is a consequence.
+If we state Bezout in a _different_ way we can see why this is a logical consequence.

-"To find whether polynomial $P$ is divisible by $x - a$ (without remainder), test whether it becomes zero after substitution of $a$ for $x$."
+ > "To find whether polynomial $P$ is divisible by $x - a$ (without remainder), test whether it becomes zero after substitution of $a$ for $x$."

 That means (and it's not too much of a brain stretch to see it) that when you put a value into your polynomial $P$, and the result does become zero, then it is divisible by $x - a$, then that means $a$ is a _root_ of $P$.
 (We have _rooted_ our polynomial $P$.)
 That also means $x - a$ is a _factor_ of $P$.

-One last point (perhaps self evident, but I dislike loose ends).
+One last point.
+(Perhaps a self-evident one, but I dislike loose ends).
 How does this relate to division (polynomial or otherwise)?
-Remember, a two or more factors are the result of _dividing_ a polynomial.
-To get back to the original polynomial, you simply take their product (which is just a fancy maths word for _multiply_ them).
+Remember, two or more factors are the result of _dividing_ a polynomial.
+To get back to the original polynomial, you simply take their product (which is just a fancy maths word for _multiplying_ them together).
 Bezout's formula is simply one which make evident both sides of the situation - a polynomial in entirety, and the same, but broken into pieces by division and about to be multiplied and added up again.

-## Too Magical?
-Lets Check With Some Problems
+## Still Too Magical?
+Let's Check With Some Problems
 Does that seem a little too magical?
 Are you feeling that adding strings to factoring bows should be harder-fought?  lets tackle some of the followiung problems to check.

 ### Problem 146(a)